‘Mobile Suit Gundam Narrative’ Anime Movie: RX-0 MG Unicorn Arises As Phenex In New ‘Gundam NT’ Series

 The main protagonist, Jonah Bashuta, is a 25-year-old Australian, so, hopefully, an English dub will eventually have an Aussie accent.
 The character bio lists that he survived a disaster in Australia as a child and he’s now a military man in the Earth Federation Space Forces.
 He will be piloting the Mobile Suit Gundam Narrative when he’s sent as a reinforcement for the “Phenex hunt” strategy.

-Jonah is childhood friends with Michelle Luio and Rita Bernal, who are also both 25 years old.
+Jonah is childhood friends with Michelle Luio and Rita Bernal, who are also both 25-years-old.
 Michelle is a special adviser to the Luio company.
 As a good fortune-teller, she has earned the tremendous trust of the political and business world.
 While aboard the Spacecruiser Damascus, she is carrying out the Phenex hunt strategy, which is accompanied by Mobile Suit Gundam Narrative reinforcements.

 Rita was also a victim of the Australian disaster in her childhood and she is a second lieutenant in the Earth Federation Space Forces.
 She was the pilot of the Mobile Suit Gundam Phenex, so she was presumed to be MIA two years ago.